mulcmu/esphome-ge-laundry-uart/README.md

 ### Current Status:

-- Updated version of PCB designed.
+- Version 2.0 of PCB designed and fabricated.
 Uses same ESP32-C3 and pinout as FirstBuild adapter.
-Everything is ready for assembly at JLCPCB.
+PCB assembly files ready for assembly at JLCPCB if you want to order your own.
+About $15 per board.
 - Better case design
 - ESPHome implemented as an external component for better setup and support.
 - Washer, dryer, and dishwasher working (at least as well as before).
 Washer and dishwasher seems to respond to GEA2 formatted packets, at least for legacy ERDs.
 Newer ERDs (unbalanced / rinse aid status) don't get a response.